rubygems/guides/security.md

 ### Reporting a security vulnerability with someone else's gem

-If you spot a security vulnerability in someone else's gem, then you first step should be to check whether this is a known vulnerability.
+If you spot a security vulnerability in someone else's gem, then your first step should be to check whether this is a known vulnerability.
 One way is by searching for an advisory on [RubySec](http://rubysec.com).